Showcase XII: Bring Your Own Band

 With Jason Weidman, percussion; Steve B. Drinkin', bass

 Jason Messer stands out among the wealth of singer-songwriters in the Tempe music scene.
 His blend of guitar mastery, introspective lyrics and warm baritone engage and entertain; his wide smile invites listeners to come closer.
 Jason draws inspiration from musicians who put songwriting at the forefront.
 Among them are Neil Young, The Doors and Radiohead.
 His musicianship is as eclectic as his influences, shifting from three-chord songs to layers of rhythms and harmonies employing loop pedals.
+Besides playing with Goetta, Jason has collaborated with many local acts and Musicians.
+Most recently, he was the guitarist for Andrew Duncan Brown and The Dirty Rascals.
 Messer is a native of Cincinnati, Ohio, and moved to Arizona in 1998, drawn by memories of childhood trips and other inexplicable forces.

 Bob McCarroll and His Swingin' Symphonette